Imetomi/bugninja-cli/README.md

 ## Element Identification Strategies

-BugNinja uses a sophisticated multi-layered approach to find elements:
+BugNinja CLI uses a sophisticated multi-layered approach to find elements:

 1. **Exact ID Match**: First tries to find elements by their exact ID
 2. **HTML ID Attribute**: Matches elements by their HTML ID attribute